 On a regular day I’ll get to my desk by 8.30 – 9.00 am.

-My blogging day will consist of answering emails, planning posts, writing posts, sharing other people’s posts, editing photographs, promoting posts and writing stories on my social media platforms, sharing other people’s stories on social media, answering comments on my blog and then reading and commenting on other people’s blog posts too.
+My blogging day will consist of answering emails, planning posts, writing posts, sharing other people’s posts, editing photographs, promoting posts, taking photographs, writing Instagram and Facebook posts as well as on my other social media platforms, sharing other people’s stories on social media, answering comments on my blog and then reading and commenting on other people’s blog posts too.

-I may have prepared a variety of outfits which I’ll be photographing that day, or I might have persuaded my husband or son to take photos for me on their days off and the shoot might happen elsewhere – on the beach or in the forest perhaps.
+I may have prepared a variety of outfits which I’ll keep on a rail in my office, which I’ll be photographing that day, or I might have persuaded my husband, my son or my daughter to take photos for me on their days off and the shoot might happen elsewhere – on the beach or in the forest or at a local beauty spot.
+Blogging Tip: It’s important to be organised.
+The clothes I select will be mix ‘n match and have shoes and accessories lined up to go with them.

 I’ll work through until around 5.30pm and then cook dinner.